The Perfect Tiny House

 Looking for the perfect tiny house design?
 Look no more, I’ve found it for you!

 Here’s a thing.
 My partner and I are a little bit obsessed with tiny houses.
 Specifically, the design and thoughtfulness that goes into them.
-We have spent many an hour watching tiny homes videos online and looking at tiny house layouts and photos.
+We have spent many an hour watching tiny homes videos online and looking at layouts and photos, to see how people cram all the essentials into such small spaces.

 Our fascination is fueled by the fact our house is really small.
-As we slowly renovate it we are always looking for clever ideas on how to maximise our living space and squeeze in clever storage ideas.
+This means we are always looking for clever ideas on how to maximise our living space and squeeze in clever storage ideas.
 We have been pretty good at decluttering sustainably.
 However, two adults plus two kids plus pets in a small house means we do get that feeling that maybe our house could be a little more organised and better thought out than it is currently.

-The attention to detail and level of planning that goes into tiny houses therefore just provide me with so much inspiration.
+The attention to detail and level of planning that goes into tiny houses provides us with so much inspiration.

 The Perfect Tiny House

-We recently came across Tiny House Scotland, by Linlithgow-based designer Jonathan Avery.
+We recently came across Tiny House Scotland, by Linlithgow-based designer Jonathan Avery when we were searching for interiors to ogle.
 And I think I can safely say that Jonathan’s Nest House is my very favourite of all the tiny houses.
-In fact, I’d go so far to say, without hyperbole, that it’s perfect.
+In fact, I’d go so far as to say, without hyperbole, that it’s perfect.

 Have a little look, I’m sure you’ll love it too:

 As well as looking pretty, this wooden constructed building is well thought out, inside and out.
-It’s highly insulated and sealed to Passivhaus standards, and all wood is FSC and PEFC certified.
+It’s highly insulated and sealed to Passivhaus standards.
+Plus it’s built using sustainable building materials – all wood is FSC and PEFC-certified – which means it comes from sustainably managed forests.

 Whilst it is indeed a 5-ton house, as it’s movable on wheels, the Nest House is handily classed as a caravan for planning purposes.
-What’s more, it’s sized within householder permitted development rights.
+What’s more, it’s sized within householder-permitted development rights.
 If you need to expand, retrofitting options are planned (such as a ‘kids’ module for sleeping and playing in).
-Starting prices range from £17,000 – £38,000 depending on size and options for a truly affordable, sustainable, and beautiful home.

 Found this post useful?
 Please consider buying me a virtual coffee to help support the site’s running costs.